Eroica/eroica.github.io/_posts/2020-01-29-Java-Launcher-Unicode-Arguments.md

 From Java/Kotlin, `System.getenv("CMD_ARGS")` would then contain the command-line parameters.
 Although this can get tricky to parse as well if there is whitespace.

-However, another issue with the Batch approach that I didn't like is that running the Batch file would also open a `cmd.exe` window.
-This is not because the program isn't run with `javaw.exe` but simply because the "main" part of the program is the Batch file which obviously gets executed in a `cmd.exe` window by default.
+However, another issue with the Batch approach that I didn't like is: Running the Batch file would also open a `cmd.exe` window.
+This is not because the program isn't run with `javaw.exe` but simply because the "main" part of the program is the Batch file which—that's how they function—gets executed in a `cmd.exe` window by default.

 * * *